tbquental/labmeme.github.io/people.md

 ### Thais Piazza

 <p align="justify">
-Thais undergraduate research aims to study what factors migth control the quality of the fossil record.
+Thais' undergraduate research aims to study what factors migth control the quality of the fossil record.
 More specifically, she will quantify how the quality of the fossil record varies among Carnivora (Mammalia) groups, investigate if fossil record quality shows phylogenetic signal, and if body size is associated with fossil record quality.

 </p>